 During the following 18 months he thoroughly investigated the problem and then negotiated with the Royal Air Force Directorate of Recruiting and Selection, to use their computer based battery of aptitude tests employed at the Officer and Aircrew Selection Centre at RAF Cranwell.
 These tests, developed over a period of several years, are used as part of Tri-service military aircrew selection.

-The Guild believes that there are some aspiring pilots whose potential ability is greatly exceeded by their ambition - this concern was matched by a wish to avoid individuals entering into expensive financial commitments with limited chances of success in training.
+The Air Pilots believes that there are some aspiring pilots whose potential ability is greatly exceeded by their ambition - this concern was matched by a wish to avoid individuals entering into expensive financial commitments with limited chances of success in training.
 It had also been noted that students of limited potential would nevertheless through dint of hard work and considerable financial outlay, eventually obtain licenses, but would be in danger of struggling throughout their professional lives to achieve the required standards.
 Extra training would be required for such individuals and the risk of finding themselves out of their depth would be ever present as they proceeded through their professional life.

-Would-be pilots may apply to the Guild to undertake the tests and are then counseled on their results by members of the Guild, all of whom have a strong airline training background and who give freely of their services.
+Would-be pilots may apply to the Air Pilots to undertake the tests and are then counseled on their results by members of the Company, all of whom have a strong airline training background and who give freely of their services.
 During the interview, candidates have the opportunity to ask questions about careers in civil aviation.
 The scheme is both voluntary and advisory; there is no requirement for self-sponsored candidates to undergo aptitude testing nor is there any obligation to refrain from entering flying training with less than promising scores.
 It should be emphasised that the tests are designed for those with little or no flying experience.
 The validity of the tests declines rapidly for those who have in excess of 150 hours of pilot flying.
 There are also indications that the results are not wholly reliable at a very young age, and it is strongly suggested that potential candidates should be 17 or over before embarking on the tests.

-With only minor modification from time to time, the battery of six aptitude tests used by the Guild has remained the same for 12 years.
-More computerisation and high precision avionics has further reduced the amount of physical handling on modern commercial aircraft and the Guild has taken advantage of the availability of some new aptitude tests developed by the Royal Air Force, which are now well validated, to introduce two new tests and drop one old one from the battery, in order to be even more relevant in the pre assessment of today’s potential commercial pilot.
+With only minor modification from time to time, the battery of six aptitude tests used by the Air Pilots has remained the same for 12 years.
+More computerisation and high precision avionics has further reduced the amount of physical handling on modern commercial aircraft and the Company has taken advantage of the availability of some new aptitude tests developed by the Royal Air Force, which are now well validated, to introduce two new tests and drop one old one from the battery, in order to be even more relevant in the pre assessment of today’s potential commercial pilot.
 The basic requirement for coordination of hand eye foot remains a priority, but now there is also more emphasis on spatial reasoning and capacity or multi tasking.